pei-lu/fa24-labs/docs/docs/lab1/index.md

 1. TOC
 {:toc}

+---

 ## Lore

-In the bustling workshop of a legendary clocksmith, you, an eager apprentice, have been tasked with bringing the craft of timekeeping into the digital age.
+In the bustling workshop of TickTok Incorporated, you, an eager apprentice, have been tasked with bringing the craft of timekeeping into the digital age.
 No longer confined to the gears and springs of traditional clocks, your master has entrusted you with the mission of creating digital clocks using *Digital*.

 ## Goals